jeremiah-c-leary/vhdl-style-guide/README.md

 The program will be designed around rules.
 The rules will be atomic so they can be added or removed easily.

 ### Configuration

 My plan is to use a JSON file to configure the program.
 You will be able to turn off rules and configure rules through the file.

+## Testing

+I will be using TDD for development.
+Tests are located under the tests directory.

+### Executing tests

+You can run all the tests at the top level by invoking the following command:

+python -m unittest discover